 4. Please provide a sample contract.

-Print Nan ne and Title of person completing this form:
+Print Nam e and Title of person completing this form:

-Name of Agency/Company:
+Name of A Agency/Company:

-a : ,
+Cianatura

 Please fill in a rate or dollar amount and check mark where applicable in the appropriate column.
 Please fill in your estimate of claims.
 Only fill in areas that apply to your proposal.
 Should you need to explain a fee/charge that was not addressed, use the bottom of the page, and you may go into greater detail in your individual proposal.
 Please attach this page to the section of your proposal including pricing.